jamiephan/HeroesOfTheStorm_TryMode2.0/README.md

 ## System Commands

-These commands are used by Blizzard internaly, after force to turn in the debug mode, we can use it as well, here are a list of commands from `TriggerLibs/SupportLib`.
+These commands are used by Blizzard internaly, after force to turn in the debug mode, we can use it as well.

     ---PENDING FOR UPDATE---
+    The command list are just a quick "grep" generated from all galaxy files.
+Some of them works in Try mode but some of them don't.
+Some of them require parameters, some of them just log out to TriggerDebugOutput().
+Documentation are not there yet, but might add later.

+    For now to see command list, please refer to `InternalCommands.txt`

+    Format: TRIGGERLIB_gt_TRIGGERFUNCTION   "Command"

 # Tools